priceline/design-system/COMPONENT_GUIDANCE.md

 ### Design System Upgrade Process

 There is an advantage to using a discrete package for a new component.
-While migrating between major releases of Design System, packages can be used along side supported versions of Design System.
-Developers should be able to use components immediately, without being blocked my needing to perform a semver major upgrade first.
+While migrating between major releases of Design System, packages can be used alongside supported versions of Design System.
+Developers should be able to use components immediately, without being blocked by needing to perform a semver major upgrade first.

-## Recommendations

-In most cases, new components should be added to the Design System as discrete packages.
-Only design primitives will be added to `/packages/core` (published as `pcln-design-system`).
-Components that compose primitives into units of interface should be created in their own packages.
-Some examples of such components are modals, form controls, date pickers and other combinations of primitive components.

 ## Naming